Allergan forecasts 2018 revenue below estimates

 Allergan also said it does not expect any generic copies of its eye drug Restasis before the second quarter of 2018.

 The company provided the updates at the J.P.
-Morgan Healthcare Conference in San Francisco.
+Morgan Healthcare Conference in San Fransisco.
+(Reporting by Manas Mishra in Bengaluru; Editing by Shounak Dasgupta)